freeCodeCamp/freeCodeCamp/guide/english/user-experience-research/data-driven-design/index.md

 **How to Get Started with Data Driven Design?**

-The first step to start with the data driven design approach is to talk to existing or potential users.
+The first step to start with a data driven design approach is to talk to existing or potential users.
 If you already have a user-base; talk to them and identify their pain-points with your products.

-There are a few ways you can use to listen to existing users:
+There are a few methods for listening to existing users:

 **1)	Understand Analytics**